 - Site Compatibility Certificates for Seniors Housing, Infrastructure or Affordable Rental Housing.

-A Full Planning Certificate contains both a Basic Planning certificate and any other relevant information that Council may be aware of that affects the land.
-This may include;
+A Full Planning Certificate contains both a Basic Planning Certificate and any other relevant information Council may be aware of that affects the land.
+This may include:

 How long is my certificate valid?

 Certificates are correct as of the date of their issue as planning legislation can change often.
 An up to date planning certificate is essential for any property related matters.